Brand Identity: What It Is and How to Create One

 Yet a lot of this needs to involve your audience.
 As already mentioned in Step Two of this process, you can achieve a lot by observing those you serve.
 What questions do they ask?
 What messages do they engage with the most?
 Which platforms do they use the most?

 You can take this further through customer surveys, questionnaires, and feedback.
 In fact, you must take it further if you want to truly evolve your brand identity.
 Make this an important, consistent part of your marketing.
-Speak to those you serve.
-Ask them questions:
+Speak to those you serve and ask them questions:

 - How would you rate your experience with us?